umbraco/UmbracoDocs/Add-ons/UmbracoForms/Editor/index.md

 ## [Creating a Form - The Basics](Creating-a-Form/index.md)

-Create new forms and add them to your Umbraco site in minutes.
+Create new Forms and add them to your Umbraco site in minutes.

 ## [Form Settings](Creating-a-Form/Form-Settings/index.md)

-A look at the settings tab of the form designer
+A look at the settings tab of the Form designer

 ## [Overview of the Field Types](Creating-a-Form/Fieldtypes/index.md)